-Therefore, the European Union (EU) institutions consider such investments as highly strategic for the future of healthcare systems of the Union, as demonstrated by its investment of at least 235 million € in the 2004-2019 period [5].
+Therefore, the European Union (EU) institutions consider such investments as highly strategic for the future of healthcare systems of the Union, as demonstrated by its investment of at least 235 million \in in the 2004-2019 period [5].
 This commitment is pushed not only by the potentialities offered by the exponential advancement of digital technologies, AI, and robotic applications, but also by macro-dimensional processes related to demography, healthcare, and welfare systems.
 European societies are characterised by population ageing and growing care needs for chronic diseases.
 At the same time, the size of the formal and informal healthcare workforce is in shortage [6].
 Thus, applications of welfare technologies [7], and, specifically, assistive robots, are seen as valuable solutions to cope with the growing need for care for the elderly [8].

 The research in the field has detected many innovative applications [9],[10],[11],[12],[13].
 In this regard, some distinctions are to be made.
 The first is between robots applied in surgical and hospital contexts or in home-care arrangements.
-Regarding the latter - which are the main object of this review - we can identify three different main functions: the monitoring one (related to telemedicine solutions), socially, and physically assistance.
-Robots with social assistive functions provide direct support to users by ensuring companionship or basic assistance (e.g., handling objects).
+Regarding the latter - which are the main object of this review - we can identify three different main functions: the monitoring function (related to telemedicine solutions), socially assistive functions, and physically assistive functions.
+Robots with socially assistive functions provide direct support to users by ensuring companionship or basic assistance (e.g., handling objects).
 Robots with physically assistive functions (e.g., exoskeletons, orthoses, prostheses, etc.) can be well employed both for rehabilitation purposes and/or long-term continual assistance for prolonging older adults' independent living.

-In spite of these promises, the actual diffusion of home care robots outside the experimental and pilot settings - that is, solutions available in the ordinary practices of welfare services - is still very limited, with the exception of few local context in the Nordic countries (e.g., for Finland [13][14]; for Sweden [15]; for Denmark [16]).
+Despite these promises, the actual diffusion of home care robots outside the experimental and pilot settings - that is, solutions available in the ordinary practices of welfare services - is still very limited, with the exception of few local context in the Nordic countries (e.g., for Finland [13][14]; for Sweden [15]; for Denmark [16]).

-This is due not only to a low technological readiness of robotics applications, especially in home-care settings rather than in hospital structures [18], but also because of the incomplete social preparedness, and higher complexity, of the organisational context of the home-care services.
+The literature has so far provided evidence of many roadblocks.
+The first reference is to low technological readiness of robotics applications, especially in home-care settings rather than in hospital structures [18], and to the incomplete social preparedness.
+Further challenges derive from the complexity of the organizational context of the home-care services.
 This complexity can be represented by the multitude of impacts that the introduction of these technologies may have on consolidated work practices, financial and regulatory frameworks, professional cultures and identities, and, for these reasons, the barriers, pitfalls and resistances that they may encounter [19].